-During and after the war, Boder was employed at Lewis University (now the Illinois Institute of Technology).
-Boder arrived at what he called the "happy idea" of interviewing Jewish Displaced Persons immediately upon the end of the war in May of 1945.
+During and after the war, Boder worked at Lewis University (now the Illinois Institute of Technology).
+Boder arrived at what he called the "happy idea" of interviewing Jewish DPs immediately upon the end of the war in May of 1945.
 While he had hoped to gain entrance to Germany immediately, his trip was delayed by a year in order to obtain the necessary approvals.
 In the end, Boder visited DP camps, job training facilities, children's homes, and refugee sites in Paris, Geneva, Munich, Italy, and Wiesbaden.
-All told he interviewed approximately 130 Jewish DPs.3
+He interviewed approximately 130 Jewish DPs.3

 I would meet a colony of DPs in a particular shelter house for lunch or dinner.
 After the meal I would ask them to sing and, with their knowledge, I recorded the songs.
 When I played these back, the wonder of hearing their own voices recorded was boundless.
 Then I would explain my project and ask for volunteers. [...]
-When the selected individual appeared for the interview I would say, 'We know very little in America about the things that happened to you in concentration camps.
+When the selected individual appeared for the interview I would say, "We know very little in America about the things that happened to you in concentration camps.
 If you want to help us out by contributing information about the fate of the displaced persons, tell your own story."5

 Boder sought to raise awareness among the American public regarding the plight of the Jewish Displaced Persons in Europe.
-Ultimately, Boder's interviews aimed, in his words, "to gather personal reports in the form of wire recordings for future psychological and anthropological study."
+Ultimately, his interviews aimed, in his words, "to gather personal reports in the form of wire recordings for future psychological and anthropological study."
 At the same time, he recognized that the stories he gathered were not, in the end, "the grimmest stories that could be told—I did not interview the dead."6

-This interview with Helen Tichauer took place on September 23, 1946, in the Feldafing Displaced Persons Camp.
+The featured interview with Helen Tichauer took place on September 23, 1946, in the Feldafing Displaced Persons Camp.
 Originally from Bratislava, Tichauer was deported to Auschwitz in March of 1942 together with 2,000 other unmarried women.
 Because of her early arrival, Tichauer was witness to the early construction of the camp extension at Birkenau.
 She was also in a unique position to observe the inner workings of the camp.7